 T Bone Burnett is a unique, astonishingly prolific music producer, singer-songwriter, guitarist and soundtrack visionary.
 Renowned as a studio maven with a Midas touch, Burnett is known for lifting artists to their greatest heights, as he did with Raising Sand, the multiple Grammy-winning album by Robert Plant and Alison Krauss, as well as acclaimed albums by Los Lobos, the Wallflowers, B.B.
 King, and Elvis Costello.
-Burnett virtually invented “Americana” with his hugely successful roots-based soundtrack for the Coen Brothers film, O Brother, Where Art Thou?
+Burnett popularized “Americana” with his hugely successful roots-based soundtrack for the Coen Brothers film, O Brother, Where Art Thou?
 Outspoken in his contempt for the entertainment industry, Burnett has nevertheless received many of its highest honors, including Grammy Awards and an Academy Award.

 From the book:

 “I observed in T Bone the idea that you’re engaging something that’s already in play and you’re trying to abide it, very much like jumping into the ocean, and learning sort of how to swim or, on a good day, surf on top of it, but you didn’t create that momentum and you’re not going to control it . . .You’re going to learn to be grateful within it, and when you get together with musicians in a room, there’s a notion that there’s all kinds of ways that a song might work.
 Our job is to find what it is and be fully committed to it, which liberates you from thinking, did I guess right?
 The question is have we authentically engaged something that’s alive?” – Joe Henry

 “First and likely definitive portrait of the enigmatic producer/artists” – MOJO